haseebanwar/create-react-pkg/README.md

 You can also use React `lazy` and `Suspense` to load components lazily.

-> Note: Code-splitting is not supported for UMD module format.
+> Note: Code-splitting is not supported for UMD format.

 ### Configure Supported Browsers